Arcvalx/contact/README.md

-# Arcvalx - Contact website
+# AVX - Contact website
-Welcome to the new website for DJ Arcvalx.
+Welcome to the new website for dj AVX.
 This is the first version in HTML5 with CSS3.